Caoimhinv/-pands-problem-sheet/README.md

 >*"Write a program that reads in a text file and outputs the number of e's it contains.
 The program should take the filename from an argument on the command line."*

 ### Issues
-- accessing the text file
+- accessing and reading the text file
 - counting the number of e's
-- printing the result

 ### Process
 At the time of writing, a lot of this was new, so research was required!
 The **sys** module seemed the most appropriate way to deal with arguments in the command line. **sys.argv[1]** allowed 2 arguments in the command line - the programme/script (es.py) and the filename (e.g. phadThai.txt). **'r'** lets us read the file and **'t'** specifices that it is text (as opposed to binary) - although this is probably unneccesary as both are the default values anyway.